Pengiran Muda Hashim: Assassination plot

 James Brooke and Sir Edward Belcher, a British naval commander, followed Pengiran Muda Hashim when he traveled back to Brunei from Sarawak in 1844.
 He had fallen from grace at home while he was in Sarawak as a result of a palace coup in Brunei.
 In his absence, his rival Pengiran Muhammad Yusuf (Usop) had become Bendahara.
 During that visit, Hashim was re-installed as the new Bendahara by Brooke and the British Naval Forces.
 Additionally, he received official approval to succeed the current Sultan of Brunei.
 Pengiran Temenggong Pengiran Anak Hashim, the son of Sultan Omar Ali Saifuddin II, was enraged by this, and he subsequently planned to assassinate Pengiran Muda Hashim.

 Death

 Pengiran Muda Hashim appeared to be the reliable person James Brooke needed in Brunei.
 The British also succeeded in convincing Brunei to agree to hand up Labuan to them as well as to demolish the protective forts on Pulau Cermin and along the Brunei River.
 The British fleet, led by Rear Admiral Thomas Cochrane, invaded Brunei town in 1846 after Pengiran Muda Hashim and his family had been killed by Pengiran Muhammad Yusuf's forces by the orders of the Sultan.
 Sultan Omar Ali Saifuddin II, was responsible for the assassination of Pengiran Muda Hashim, a close friend and ally of Brooke, in the early months of 1846.
-Brooke vowed to get even.
+Brooke vowed to avenge the killing.